arvinmalaluan/002_INPHIRICE/README.md

 # REAP: Rice Efficacy Across Philippines: A Data-Driven Cross-Dataset Analysis with India

-This project is a comparative analysis between the agriculture of India and the Philippines focusing in rice growing, using Python for data analytics.
-It aims to provide insights into the similarities and differences between these two methods, with a focus on identifying key factors that contribute to their effectiveness and areas for potential improvement.
+This project entails a comparative analysis between the agricultural practices of India and the Philippines, with a specific focus on rice cultivation.
+Python will be employed for data analytics, aiming to provide meaningful insights into the similarities and differences between these two methods.
+The project seeks to identify key factors contributing to the effectiveness of these practices, while highlighting areas for potential improvement.

 ## Introduction
 Philippines is well-known for its agricultural lands.
 In fact, the country is even considered an agricultural country because of its favorable climate and fertile lands that support wide range of agricultural goods.